-So, how can hospital communicators grow a healthy internal culture-one in which staffers are engaged and eager to come to work?
-A new wave is approaching, bringing a new approach to internal engagement and employee experience through digital communications.
+How can hospital communicators grow a healthy internal culture-one in which staffers are engaged and eager to come to work?
+The Franciscan Children’s Hospital in Boston, Massachusetts, turned to an employee app for healthcare communications in their effort to foster greater levels of engagement and employee satisfaction.

 Our challenge was that with so many care providers in so many different parts of our organization, we didn't have an effective way of communicating and talking to one another in order to learn what we were all doing.
 So, we started to look at an employee app as a solution that provides both desktop and mobile options that can reach all of our employees.Carla Kath, Marketing & Communications Specialist

 The app has given our employees a way to communicate that they’ve never had before.
 They’re starting to engage with one another and they’re starting to celebrate each other's achievements and milestones.
 With this very positive step we’re creating a more engaging culture.Carla Kath

-“We have an employee engagement survey; then we’ll have focus groups to analyze the findings and come up with solutions for the findings,” Ms. Kath says.
+“We have an employee engagement survey, then we’ll have focus groups to analyze the findings and come up with solutions for the findings,” Ms. Kath says.

 As a first step, the hospital posted “Did You Know?” teasers that lead to bits of interesting trivia about fellow staffers, such as: “Did you know that your colleague plays guitar?” or “Did you know that your colleague was a beauty pageant queen?”
 Communicators later identify the person when their full stories are published.